bcit-ltc/haproxy-config/README.md

+# 🧊 This project has been migrated to [bcit-tlu/haproxy-operator](https://github.com/bcit-tlu/haproxy-operator).

+The code remains available for historic purposes.

+---

 # HAProxy Operator for Kubernetes

 A Kubernetes operator that watches ConfigMap resources and reconciles HAProxy configuration via the Dataplane API.
 Built using controller-runtime patterns inspired by FluxCD.